Municipal Court

 • Appear in court on your scheduled date to answer the charge(s) on this date.

-At your arraignment, you will be given an opportunity to read your rights, before you meet with the prosecuting Attorney.
+At your arraignment, you will be given an opportunity to read your rights, before you meet with the prosecuting attorney.
 Once this meeting is completed, you will be sent to the Courtroom to enter your plea before the Judge.
 Fines and fees rendered by the Judge are due and payable immediately.

 Should you fail to appear for a scheduled court date, the Court may enter a finding of guilty by default.